TD-2: TH

 In 1955, Bell Labs had begun work on a new relay system known as TH, which operated in the 6 GHz band.
 A significant feature of TH was that it used polarization to separate the signals, allowing the channels to operate very close to each other in frequency and thereby make much better use of the bandwidth.
 Combined with wider bands and new encoding, TH could carry 1,200 calls per channel, and have double the number of channels.

 In theory, because they operated on different bands, TH systems could be added to existing TD-2 sites to increase the station's capacity.
 Unfortunately, the TD-2 antennas could not be used with polarized signals, and TH planned to use horn antennas which preserved polarization.
 That led to the consideration of whether TD-2 could also move to a horn design, and whether a single horn could work at both frequencies.
 To do this, the waveguide would have to be circular as far as the point where the TH signal would be tapped off, and large enough to carry the 3.7 GHz TD-2 as opposed to the shorter 6 GHz TH signals.
 Extensive research and testing was required to answer the question, but eventually, a suitable antenna design was produced.

 TD-2 stations after 1955 used the new horn design.
 At the same time, this allowed the existing TD-2 stations to be upgraded to also use polarized signals, and new multiplexer designs emerged, which in combination allowed up to 600 calls per channel.
 This over doubled the capacity of the original links.
 Thus, the design effort that considered whether TH could take over existing TD-2 sites instead delayed the widespread use of TH as the capacity of the existing TD-2 systems improved.
 TH rollout did not begin until 1961, and by the mid-1960s, the majority of the network still used TD-2.

 In April 1962, it was decided to re-engineer the TD-2 system as TD3.
 This was a solid state system with the only remaining tube being the microwave transmitter, which moved from a klystron to a lower noise travelling-wave tube.
-The receiver had far less noise, through the use of Schottky barrier diodes and tunnel diodes, allowing the number of telephone channels to be increased once again to 1,200.
+The receiver had far less noise, through the use of Schottky barrier diodes and tunnel diodes, allowing the number of telephone calls per channel to be increased once again to 1,200.
 To reach these levels, there needed to be improvements to the physical plant and antennas as well.
-Taking advantage of just these changes resulted in the TD-2A, which could carry 900 telephone channels, which could be rapidly deployed while waiting for TD3 to arrive.
+Taking advantage of just these changes resulted in the TD-2A, which could carry 900 telephone calls per channel, which could be rapidly deployed while waiting for TD3 to arrive.

 By 1968, 40% of all the long-distance traffic in the U.S. was being carried by TD-2.
 It also carried 95% of the country's inter-city television signals.